 - If you’re a smoker, bring your water out with you when you take your break.

-Blueberries enhance concentration
+Blueberries enhance focus and concentration

 Including blueberries into your morning routine can help you to overcome the afternoon energy dip.
 Research has shown that eating blueberries can boost concentration and memory for 5 hours after consumption!
 The study had volunteers drink a blueberry smoothie in the morning and measured their ability to perform mental tasks mid afternoon.
 They found that those who drank the blueberry smoothie demonstrated better performance on mental tasks at 5 hours compared to those who consumed the control drink.
 In fact, those who did not consume the blueberry drink saw their performance drop 15-20%!